etowah/seba-control-repo/details.md

 Tasks related to installing an entire SEBA pod without internet connectivity.
 Provide the needed software, packages, and repositories to setup a SEBA POD that does not have Internet access.

 The goal of an offline or "air-gapped" installation is to be able to start with compute, switching, and OLT hardware still in the box from the OEM and build a fully functional POD without any Internet connectivity.
 Its assumed the installer brings a laptop and any installation media such as one or more USB drives.
-These USB drives contain the ISOs for installing Ubuntu and Open Network Linux and also any files needed to bootstrap repository installations.
+These USB drives contain the ISOs for installing Ubuntu and any files needed to bootstrap docker/helm repository installations.